AndreasChristensen89/project-three-python/README.md

 GitHub was used to host the repository, Gitpod was used for development and version control, and Heroku was used to deploy site.

 ## Setting up API
-Battleship is connected to a Google Sheet.
-From here players can extract data, and after a win they are able to upload data to it.
+Battleship is connected to a personal Google Sheet.
+From here players can extract data from any of the worksheets, and after a win they are able to upload data to whatever difficulty (worksheet) to chose to play with.

 ### How to set up the API
 IMPORTANT: Information below may not be relevant due to possible future updates from Google